 Pessimistic Estimate

-The “Pessimistic estimate” is represented as “P” in project management formulas, including SD.
+The “Pessimistic estimate” is represented as “P” in project management formulas, including Standard Deviation.

 Pessimistic Estimate (P) | Estimate for all unfavorable conditions with all negative risks occurring and no mitigation of negative risks |